 Storm system that hit California moving into the Midwest

-More than 50 million people are being warned to watch for high winds and possibly tornadoes as a storm system that pummeled California this week moves into the Midwest.
-The severe weather will ramp up Friday from Detroit to Nashville, Tennessee.
+More than 50 million people are being warned to watch for high winds or even tornadoes as a storm system that pummeled California this week moves into the Midwest.
+After the system clears, snow and cold could replace the spring-like conditions much of the region has enjoyed for the better part of a week.

 Add your comments below